venraju/AWSCostOptimization/README.md

 ### 3.3 ELB_Scan.py
 #### 3.3.1 Logic
-- Frist stage, Scan Load Balancer
+- First stage, Scan Load Balancer
 - Load balancer which does not have proper tags and not listening to any target or instance that load balancer will be deleted.
 	- Required tags:
 			- Name: Insance Name
 			- Owner: Name of the Engineer or Service owner
 			- Application: Name of the Application (Ex.
-Graphite)
+Httpd)
 			- Stack: Environment (Test,Stg, Prod etc)
 - Second stage, Scan Target Group
 - Target group which does not have proper tags and does not have target in it that target group will be deleted.